xlogic1992/laravel-sql-require-primary-key/README.md

 This issue occurs because the `sql_require_primary_key` flag in MySQL prevents the creation of tables without a primary key.
-Because of the way Laravel's Schema builder assigns primary keys to non-serial columns, he schema builder will first create the table without a primary key, then immediately alter the table to assign a primary key.
+Because of the way Laravel's Schema builder assigns primary keys to non-serial columns, the schema builder will first create the table without a primary key, then immediately alter the table to assign a primary key.

 ### Example